wmnl25/hy1361_mqtt/README.md

 A simple script to read out the HY1361 sound level meter and publish the data to an MQTT server.

+Work in progress.
+Readings >55db seem to be off, something to dig in (protocol).

 ---

 ## Usage